MajorTomAW/MajorTomAW/CAMERA.md

 >48: Developing for the Oculus Rift as the primary camera method.
 >49: Testing with a narrow demographic.
 >50: Writing a general "constraint solver" that optimizes for the camera.

+I couldn't find the link to this resource anymore so here is just the plain list.